 Enter the url and choose the date you need.

-Try the Search Box on the right side of the main page.
+Another option is to try the Search Box on the right side of the main page.
 Once you do a search, you'll be given Advanced Search options to help you focus your search.
 Using the Wayback Machine contains useful search tips.

 Hosted by Columbia Law School's Sabin Center for Climate Change Law, the Climate Regulation Database contains archived copies of Obama-era climate change regulations, policy documents, guidance documents, and supporting materials such as regulatory impact statements, environmental impact statements, and other supplemental studies.
 It organizes all of these materials by agency and topic.